yashagw/event-management-api/README.md

 - **Buy Tickets (POST):** Purchase tickets for an event.
 Users can buy multiple tickets at once, but they cannot buy tickets for ongoing events.

-- **Request Ticket Refund (POST):** Request a refund for a purchased ticket.
-Note that refund policies are determined by the event host.

 - **View Bought Tickets (GET):** Retrieve a list of all purchased tickets with pagination and sorting options.

 - **Search Tickets (GET):** Search for tickets by event name or location.